-- 1. Customer arrives at a POS checkout with goods and/or services to purchase. - 2.
-Cashier starts a new sale. - 3.
-Cashier enters item identifier. - 4.
-System records sale line item and presents item description, price, and running total.
+- 1. Customer arrives at a POS checkout with goods and/or services to purchase.

+- 2. Cashier starts a new sale.

+- 3. Cashier enters item identifier.

+- System records sale line item and presents item description, price, and running total.
 Price calculated from a set of price rules.
-Register Item Store Sale Cashier repeats steps 2-3 until indicates done.
-5. System presents total with taxes calculated.
+Sale Register Item Store Cashier repeats steps 2-3 until indicates done.
+System presents total with taxes calculated.
 Sales Cashier Customer Ledger Lineltem 6.
 Cashier tells Customer the total, and asks for payment.
 7. Customer pays and System handles payment.
-Product Cash Product 8.
-System logs the completed sale and sends sale and payment information to the external Payment Catalog Description Accounting (for accounting and commissions) and Inventory systems (to update - 9.
-System presents receipt. - 10.
-Customer leaves with receipt and goods (if any).
+Cash Product Product 8.
+System logs the completed sale and sends sale and payment information to the external Description Payment Catalog Accounting (for accounting and commissions) and Inventory systems (to update inventory).

+- 9. System presents receipt.

+10. Customer leaves with receipt and goods (if any).